nikolassv/bartib/README.md

 See how Bartib just stops the running activity when another one starts?
 No need to stop it manually.

-It was a productive morning.
-After _More Urgent Task Y_ Alice worked on other projects and other taks, but now it is time for lunch and Alice lets Bartib list all the activities she tracked today until now:
+It is a productive morning.
+After _More Urgent Task Y_ Alice workes on other projects and other tasks, but now it is time for lunch and Alice lets Bartib list all the activities she has tracked today until now:

 ```console
 alice@work: ~ $ bartib list --today